GET THE NOSE JOB SURGERY YOU’VE ALWAYS WANTED IN SYDNEY

-Dr Farhadieh is a strong believer that patients and surgeons having a good relationship is the building block of any successful outcome.
+Having completed major facial aesthetic and reconstructive fellowships and complex microsurgical procedures, Dr Farhadieh strongly believes that patients and surgeons having a good relationship is the building block of any successful outcome.
 Commitment to patient care and good communication is the philosophy of our clinic.
-We will follow you up again in our clinic routinely and will always be available for any issues that may require addressing.
+We will follow you up again in our clinic routinely and will always be available for any issues regarding rhinoplasty that may require addressing.

 Get in touch with either our Sydney or Canberra clinics today to enquire about making an initial consultation about nose jobs with our professional team of medical experts.

 Yes, rhinoplasty is intricate surgery, which deals with the nasal structures inside and out.
 General anaesthesia is the safest way to undertake this surgery.

 Hardly, except for a small step external incision, which heals without a trace.
 The rest of the incisions are inside the nose.